Luxury Suites Amsterdam – Luxury canal-side suites near buzzy Nieuwmarkt square.

 Luxury Suites Amsterdam – Location

-- Area: Quiet street in an affluent neighborhood, overlooking one of the city’s largest canals, a 6-minute walk from Nieuwmarkt square and the surrounding bars and restaurants.
-A short stroll from the Red Light District, Medieval Centre, historic canal ring, Rembrandt House, and the Jewish Historical Museum.
+- Area: Quiet street in an affluent neighborhood, overlooking one of the city’s largest canals, a 6-minute walk (500m) from Nieuwmarkt square and the surrounding bars and restaurants.
+A short stroll from the Red Light District, Medieval Center, historic canal ring, Rembrandt House, and the Jewish Historical Museum.

-- How to Get There: Take the train from Schiphol Airport to Centraal Station, then either ride on the metro to Nieuwmarkt (5-minute walk), or take tram #9 to Waterlooplein (6-minute walk).
+- How to Get There: Take the train from Schiphol Airport to Centraal Station, then either ride on the metro to Nieuwmarkt (400m), or take tram #9 to Waterlooplein (500m).

 - Handy to: Rembrandt House, Red Light District, Jewish Historical Museum.